 |Net income from government business enterprises||2,570||2,416||2,404||2,506||2,568||2,662|

 |Premiums, fees and licences||3,574||3,649||3,646||3,683||3,770||3,863|

 Non-renewable resource revenue

 Lower oil prices and their impact on the provincial economy continue to affect government revenue.
-Revenue from non-renewable resources is forecast at $1.4 billion in 2016-17, a level not seen in 40 years.
+Revenue from non-renewable resources is forecast at $3.8 billion in 2017-18, a level well below averages over the past decade.

-It’s estimated to raise $274 million in 2016-17, and $1.7 billion by 2018-19.
-Even with the carbon levy, Alberta will have the third-lowest provincial taxes/levies on gasoline and diesel in 2017, after Saskatchewan and Manitoba.
+The carbon levy is estimated to raise $1 billion in 2017-18.
+Even with the carbon levy, Alberta will have the third lowest provincial taxes/levies on gasoline and diesel in 2017, after Saskatchewan and Manitoba.

-As part of the Climate Leadership Plan, Alberta’s small business corporate income tax rate will be reduced from 3% to 2% effective Jan 1, 2017, to help businesses adjust to the carbon price.
+As part of the Climate Leadership Plan, Alberta’s small business corporate income tax rate was reduced from 3% to 2% effective Jan 1, 2017, to help businesses adjust to the carbon price.